codebar/tutorials/coaches/lesson-guide.md

 - A web browser
 - A text editor
-- Able to read and write html syntax (no need to understand what the tags do)
+- Able to read and write HTML syntax
 - Able to read and write a simple CSS rule

 ### Learning goals